haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2021-07-20 aMSE 0.0.0.900 Added do\_condition and compareCPUE.
+Both
+    used to speed the conditioning of the operating model, though a number of developments are still under development.
+Currently can automatically search for the AvRec value that will optimize the sum-of-squared residual fit between the observed CPUE in the historical period, and those predicted by the conditioned model.
+The undeveloped bit related to the ad hoc recruitment deviates.

 -   2021\_07-12 aMSE 0.0.0.1000 Announcing some rather large changes.
     Early on in development I made a strategic decision which has proved to make the documentation of the code and implementation of